"It was pretty

 centers to provide very high-speed computing resources for the US research

-the establishment of the National Science Foundation Network (NSFNET) to link
+to lead the establishment of the National Science Foundation Network (NSFNET)

 of resources and information.
 Jennings

 that shaped the subsequent development of NSFNET: that it would be a general-purpose